History of the Perthshire Patons

 The regimental history by Haswell notes that the battalion was in Gibraltar and the West Indies between 1862 and 1865.
 In the Daily News of 14 JAN 1863, it is recorded that the officers, non-commissioned officers and men of the 2nd battalion in Gibraltar donated £52 to a relief fund known as the Mansion House Committee, though it is not known for what purpose the fund existed ("The Mansion House Committee").

-Following their posting at Gibraltar, the 2nd Battalion was sent out to Bermuda in the West Indies, but there is some confusion as to when this happened.
-Haswell's history states on p.105 that "In June 1864 the 2nd Battalion went out to Bermuda".
-However, the Pall Mall Gazette of October 24th 1866 seems to contradict this.
-Whilst the regiment was there, a major epidemic of yellow fever broke out, claiming many lives within the regiment.
-The following is the Gazette's description of what happened next:
+Following their posting at Gibraltar, the 2nd Battalion was sent out to Bermuda in the West Indies.
+Haswell's history states on p.105 that "In June 1864 the 2nd Battalion went out to Bermuda", confirmed also by the service digest which states the following:

 In July the 2nd Regiment came in from Gibraltar.
 The fever had been three weeks in the place, and the health officer urged the instant removal of the troops to healthy quarters.
 He urged in vain.
 There they were kept, crowded together, seventy men in one hospital thrust into the room of thirty, "ejecting black vomitover one another as they lay on the floor," till Dr Barrow came from Canada with eight more doctors.
 He hired blacks to do the nursing, whch had been attempted by orderlies who died by scores under the work: and gradually managed to get the men out into camp, but not until in Georgetown alone 107 out of 705 had died, besides 14 officers and four of the Canadian doctors.
 This is bad enough; but it is scarcely a third of the loss at the same place in 1843: and when we remember that a soldier costs us (on the lowest calculation) £150, it is perhaps worth while to give up St. George's and permanently camp out in Bermuda.

 Yellow fever appeared in Bermuda towards the end of June, 1865.
 On July 15 part of the 2nd regiment, 753 strong, arrived from Gibraltar.
-Seveen companies were encamped at Bowz Island, and three "at the Navy Tanks, within half a mile of St. George's, now known to be a tainted district."
+Seven companies were encamped at Bowz Island, and three "at the Navy Tanks, within half a mile of St. George's, now known to be a tainted district."
 On the very same day a sergeant of the 39th Regiment (which the 2nd Regiment came to relieve) was smitten with yellow fever; and on the next day Dr. Hunter, health officer, called on the commanding officer of the 2nd Regiment and urged him instanttly to move his men away from the inspected spot.
 But doctors' advice in matters sanitary is usually not favourably received, and was here once again fatally unheeded.
 The 39th Regiment happily sailed for England.
 On the 23rd of July appeared the first case in the fated 2nd Regiment, and from that day forward the men fell thickly; and then only, and too late, when the regiment had become "thoroughly tainted," was it moved to Ferry Point; and yet only half moved, for six officers and fifty-six men were left behind.
 Moreover, incredible as it may appear, in defiance of all warnings, the headquarters, the commissariot, the civil departments, and the general hospital establishments, where the sick were treated, were all left behind, in the very focus of the disease.
 Fast as the orderlies in attendance on the sick were struck down fresh men were sent in from the camp, until at last, such was the drain of life, that "there seemed a probability of the whole force being expended."
 At this period it was that Dr. Barrow appeared on the scene.
 On the 23rd and 25th of August two medical officers arrived from Halifax, and seven (including Dr. Barrow) from Canada.
 Dr. Barrow at once took the position of principal medical officer.
 He found all the medical men of the force prostrated and worn out.
 There had been 238 cases of fever, and 65 deaths, of which 53 had occurred at St. George's.
 There were 100 sick in the general hospital, and 13 were admitted on the day of his arrival.
 His first act was to remove from St. George's every man "he could induce the military authorities to send into camp, and to hire blacks to carry on the service lately performed by soldiers."
 He was met with "difficulties", and there had been all along "difficulties"; but, happily, they did not stop him.
 His description of the general hospital is fearful.
 Seventy men were thrust into a place fit only to hold 35.
 And this is what he tells us:- "The sick were not only lying around the wards, but may be said to have covered the entire floor."
 Professor Maclean... thus sums up the matter:- "There lay these unhappy men on the floor of the pesthouse, ejecting black vomit over one another."
 Dr. Barrow went at once into this scene of horrors with his brother officers.
-They pitched tents and broght the sick into them; yet still did the epidemic rage and the sick pour in.
+They pitched tents and brought the sick into them; yet still did the epidemic rage and the sick pour in.
 All the medical officers who had come from Canada, including Dr. Barrow, were struck down, and four of them died.
 At St. George's 290 cases were treated and 107 died.
 Of the officers who were left there 30 took the disease and 14 died.
 Professor Maclean, commenting on these facts, says that "it would be difficult, even in the lamentable history of Crimean blunders and disasters, to find anything more painful than this."

 These fearful epidemics with their huge toll of men's lives attacked every unit stationed in the West Indies and were a greater test of a regiment's discipline and morale than any battle.
 The odds against survival were shorter and there was no prospect of honour or reward.
 The Queens survived their many ordeals in the Carribean with, as Davis says, the highest credit and an enhanced reputation (p.105-106).

-The 2nd Battalion came home in the following year, 1865, and served in Ireland and returned to Aldershot in 1869.
+The 2nd Battalion came home in the following year, 1865 (sic), and served in Ireland and returned to Aldershot in 1869.
 In 1877, after another tour in Ireland, it moved to Malta and thence, in 1878, to India (p.106).

-Child of WILLIAM HALLIDAY and TERESA:
+Child of WILLIAM HALLIDAY and TERESA MOONEY:

 Florence Halliday